-The Organisation shall efficiently manage the range of multiple products and services of the management unit to maintain or enhance long-term economic viability and the range of social and environmental benefits.
-(P5 P&C V4)
+The Organisation^{} shall efficiently manage the range of multiple products and services of the management unit^{} to maintain or enhance long-term^{} economic viability^{} and the range of social and environmental benefits.

-Criterion 5.1.
-The Organisation shall identify, produce, or enable the production of, diversified benefits and/or products, based on the range of resources and ecosystem services existing in the management unit in order to strengthen and diversify the local economy proportionate to the scale and intensity of management activities.
-(C5.2 and 5.4 P&C V4).

-Indicator 5.1.1 Large - the range of resources and ecosystem services that strengthen and diversify the local economy and environment are identified.
+- 5.1 The Organisation shall identify, produce, or enable the production of, diversified benefits and/or products, based on the range of resources and ecosystem services existing in the management unit in order to strengthen and diversify the local economy proportionate to the scale and intensity of management activities. - 5.1.1 The range of resources and ecosystem services that could strengthen and diversify the local economy and environment are identified. - 5.1.2 Consistent with management objectives and the scale of The Organisation, The Organisation produces and makes available opportunities to produce benefits and products to strengthen and diversify the local economy and environment. - 5.1.3 When The Organization uses FSC Ecosystem services Claims, The Organization complies with applicable requirements in FSC-PRO-30-006.

-Indicator 5.1.2 Small/Medium - Considers relevant opportunities as they arise.

-Indicator 5.1.3 Large - Consistent with management objectives, The Organisation makes available opportunities to produce benefits and products to strengthen and diversify the local economy and environment.